-This is an amazing account by any means.
+This account is amazing, by any means.
 It all revolves around Nebuchadnezzar losing and regaining his understanding/reason (verses 34 and 36).
-This is not the same Hebrew word as Job 32.8 which we saw last week.
-But there is a spirit (7307 – ruach) in man: and the inspiration (5397 – neshama) of the Almighty gives them understanding (995).
-In English 4486 (Daniel 4.34) and 995 (Job 32.8) are both translated with the same English word understanding.
-The king forwent his understanding/reason for a period of 7 years.
+It is not the same Hebrew word as Job 32:8, which we saw last week.
+But there is a spirit (H7307 – ruach) in man: and the inspiration (H5397 – neshama) of the Almighty gives them understanding (H995).
+In English H4486 (Daniel 4:34) and H995 (Job 32:8) are both translated with the same English word understanding.
+The king forwent his understanding/reason for seven years.
 He lost his human reasoning capacity.
-We have a term for this, Nebuchadnezzar lost his mind.
+We have a term for this; Nebuchadnezzar lost his mind.
 This mind is akin to neshama.
 That is the neshama meaning.
-God removed or suppressed the neshama and the king became like a beast.
+God removed or suppressed the neshama, and the king became like a beast.

 Neshama meaning?
 It is a definite element that clearly differentiates animals from humans.
 It is the human mind.

 This event with Nebuchadnezzar went so far that he could not even take care of his physical needs.
 His hair and his nails grew tremendously.
-Some animals naturally have long hair but you never see animals which have to trim their hair and nails regularly.
+Some animals naturally have long hair, but you never see animals that have to trim their hair and nails regularly.
 Only humans have to groom themselves this way.
 Without neshama, a human being can NOT take care of their human needs.
-I don’t want to get into it here but this is what happens when humans lose their minds … for whatever reason.
+I don’t want to get into it here, but this is what happens when humans lose their minds for whatever reason.
 It is a sad state of affairs.

 But, the point here is that God TOOK Nebuchadnezzar’s neshama, held on to it for seven years and then GAVE IT BACK to him.
-Not only did He give it back during his lifetime but God enhanced his neshama and kingdom with additional blessings as the end of verse 36 points out.
+Not only did He give it back during his lifetime, but God enhanced his neshama and kingdom with additional blessings as the end of verse 36 points out.
 All other human beings will have their neshama given back to them at the resurrection.
-(Job 34.14 God collects the neshama and the ruach on death.
+(Job 34:14 God collects the neshama and the ruach on death.
 For humans this duo always stays together).
-In the meantime, God is storing it… just as He did with Nebuchadnezzar.
+In the meantime, God is storing it, just as He did with Nebuchadnezzar.
 Neshama meaning?
-Nebuchadnezzar still had his brain, but his mental mind was taken from him to be restored later.
+Nebuchadnezzar still had his brain, but his mental mind was taken from him and will be restored later.

 21 And Balaam rose up in the morning, and saddled his ass, and went with the princes of Moab.